TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- thoughts about atlas
+	- we should just create separate free standing functions
+		- separately for extracting subjects inputs for neon maps, desaturations, diffuses
+			- from loadables map
+		- then we can concatenate them if we will

 - morning refactor: separate atlas profiler

 - possibly rename the flavour on setting an image?